sysdiglabs/terraform-azurerm-secure-for-cloud/examples/tenant-subscriptions/README.md

-# Sysdig Secure for Cloud in Azure<br/>[ Example: tenant subscriptions ]
+# Sysdig Secure for Cloud in Azure<br/>[ Example: tenant-subscriptions ]

-This module example deploys Sysdig Secure for Cloud for tenant subscriptions or tenant all subscriptions.
+Sysdig resources will only be deployed on the Sysdig-designated subscription, provided in the `provider` `subscription_id` but features will be available on all the Tenant subscriptions (by default).

+You can also select in which subscription you would like benchmark and threat detection be deployed through the `benchmark_subscription_ids` and `threat_detection_subscription_ids` input vars<br/>

 ## Prerequisites